dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

 sample_weight is a vector of the same length as y, containing the weight or penalty for each individual observation.
 In principle, it is more flexible, because it allows us to set weights to the observations and not to the class as a whole.
 So in this case, for example we could set up higher penalties for fraudulent applications that are more costly (money-wise) than to those fraudulent applications that are of little money.

-3.In Python notebook "Training Cost with Cross-Validation",We explained  I mentioned that there are 3 ways of estimating the cost:
+3.In Python notebook "Training Cost with Cross-Validation",I mentioned that there are 3 ways of estimating the cost:
 <br> Domain Expert provides the cost
 <br>  Balance Ratio (we did this in previous notebook)
 <br>  Cross-validation: find cost as hyper-parameter
 <br> In this notebook, we will find the cost with hyper parameter search and cross-validation.Cross validation provides a more robust estimate of a model's performance than a single train-test split, while hyperparameter tuning helps to find the optimal set of hyperparameters for a model.
 By using these techniques, we can build more accurate and reliable machine learning models

 <br> 4.
-In Python notebook "Credit risk analysis with 3 models",I explained  I created 3 models to assess credit risk by using:
+In Python notebook "Credit risk analysis with 3 models",I created 3 models to assess credit risk by using:
-<br> Logistic regression,Random forests and XGBoost for single use case (Credit Default Risk Analysis) to check whether incorporating cost sensitive training improve Performance metrics such as ROC-AUC Curve ,Preision-Recall curve etc  of those different ML Model.I carried out different feature engineering steps for logistic regression and tree based models.For logistic regression we'll impute with the mean and add missing indicators.
+<br> Logistic regression,Random forests and XGBoost for single use case (Credit Default Risk Analysis) to check whether incorporating cost sensitive training improve Performance metrics such as ROC-AUC Curve ,Preision-Recall curve of those different ML Model.
+I carried out different feature engineering steps for logistic regression and tree based models.For logistic regression we'll impute with the mean and add missing indicators.
 For tree based models we'll impute with an arbitrary number
 <br> For logistic regression we'll do one hot encoding, for tree based models, we'll carry out ordinal encoding.
 <br>I passed class_weight as parameter into ML models
 <br>5.at the end, I analyzed how cost function is able to improve or failed to improve Performance metrics such as  ROC-AUC Curve ,Preision-Recall curve for each model